-The accounting policies adopted are consistent with those of the previous financial year, except that the Group has adopted the following new accounting pronouncements starting January 1, 2022.
+The accounting policies adopted are consistent with those of the previous financial year, except that the Group has adopted the following new accounting pronouncements starting January 1, 2023.
 The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-The adoption of these pronouncements did not have any significant impact on the Group's financial position or performance.
+Adoption of these pronouncements did not have any significant impact on the Company's financial position or performance, unless otherwise indicated.